is216-oppa-2022-spring/myprofile-xrontux/README.md

 * Commited and pushed a file to my repository!

 ## (Week 2) CSS to Beautify My Web Pages
-* Added a new webpage for my resume.
+* Added a new webpage for my personal webpage.
 * Applied CSS I learned in class to my web pages.

 ## (Week 3) something goes here
-* something
+* Applied bootstrap to decorate my webpage
-* something
+* Build in Nav bar